-As I mentioned, there are a few insurance companies that have a better rating structure than most.
-With these companies, sometimes a Table 2 rate can be almost the same or better than many other companies Regular rates.
+As I mentioned, there are a few insurance companies that have a better table rating structure than most.
+With these companies, many times their Table 2 rate can be the same or better than many other companies Regular rates.

 Or a Table 4 rate with these companies that offer a better rating structure could be close to most other companies Table 2 rates.

 What is a Flat Extra Life Insurance Premium

 For many recent or high stage cancers and for hazardous avocations, instead of or in addition to table ratings, the insurance companies can charge a flat extra premium.